gbourniq/portfolio/README.md

 ### Secret Environment variables:

-The following variables must be defined on host (locally, and on Travis CI):
+The following sensitive variables must be defined on host (locally in your `~/.bash_profile`, and on Travis CI):

 |**Name**                      |**Description**                                                               |
 |------------------------------|------------------------------------------------------------------------------|